 He also admitted that he had acted foolishly.
 “Surely I have acted like a fool and have been terribly wrong.”
 Those that sin play the fool and err exceedingly, especially those that hate and persecute God’s people.

 He even hinted at an invitation to return to the court.
 “I have sinned.
 Come back, David my son.”

 He also promised that he would not persecute David any more.
 “I will not try to harm you again.”

 These are strong statements and he probably meant them at the time, but it is difficult to change.
-Only by close cooperation between God Who whats to change us and a child of God who sincerely wants to change or to changed can a person change or improve.
+Only by close cooperation between God, Who wants to change us, and a child of God, who sincerely wants to change or to be changed, can a person change or improve.

 David says in verse 21, “The Lord rewards everyone for their righteousness and faithfulness.”
 This could be an appeal to God for justice for Saul or for a reward for himself.
 Both are true.
 Abraham prayed, “Shall not the Judge of all the earth do right.”
 And in Psalm 28:4 David later wrote, “Repay them for the deeds and for their evil work; repay them for what their hands have done and bring back on them what they deserve.”